Robustness of travelling states in generic non-reciprocal mixtures: Introduction

+A phase diagram can be created from the above results by plotting the mean angular velocity as a function of $\delta$ and $D_0$.
+In Fig.~\ref{fig:phase}(e) lighter colors correspond to higher $\langle |\omega|\rangle$, {\em i.e.}\ pronounced travelling states (cf.\ similar results for PBC~\cite{SM}, Figs.~S4, S5).
+The appearance of a travelling regime at high non-reciprocity and low diffusivity is also found in the predator-prey regime (Fig.~S9 \cite{SM}) and for larger system sizes (Fig.~S11 \cite{SM}), and is consistent with earlier studies~\cite{bartnick2016,marchetti2020, golestanian2020}.

-\paragraph{Effect of dimensionality}: Next we study the behaviour of travelling states as a function of the (effective) spatial dimension of the mixture.
+\paragraph{Effect of geometry and dimensionality:} Next we study the behaviour of travelling states as a function of the geometry and hence (effective) spatial dimension (while keeping density, non-reciprocity diffusivity fixed).
 In the annular geometry, we confine our system between two concentric circles of radius $R_{\rm in}$ and $R_{\rm out}$.
-For $R_{\rm in} \simeq R_{\rm out}$ the system is then essentially equivalent to a narrow channel with PBC in one direction as considered in the supplementary material of~\cite{marchetti2020}, whereas for $R_{\rm in}=0$ the mixture behaves as a confined 2$d$ system.
-We observe travelling states to be more persistent in the narrow channel limit while with decreasing $R_{\rm in}$ and especially in the limit where the system is effectively confined to a disk, the motion becomes more erratic (see supplementary figure S6 for persistence time data).
-Snapshots of the travelling states as the effective dimensionality is varied are provided in Fig.~\ref{fig:dimension}(a).
-The distribution of the angular velocity of the center of mass $P(\omega_c)$ shows characteristic peaks at a nonzero $\omega_c$ (and its negative) at larger values of $R_{\rm in}$, while it is unimodal for $R_{\rm in}=5$ (Fig.~\ref{fig:dimension}(b)).
-The mean angular velocity also decreases with the inner radius (Fig.~\ref{fig:dimension}(c)) indicating that travelling phases become more transient as the system changes its effective dimension from one to two.
+For $R_{\rm in} \simeq R_{\rm out}$ the system is, up to small corrections from the annulus curvature~\cite{SM}, equivalent to a straight channel (with PBC in the direction of its long axis) as considered in~\cite{marchetti2020}, whereas for $R_{\rm in}=0$ we have a confined 2$d$ system.
+We observe travelling states (see Fig.~\ref{fig:dimension}(a) for snapshots) to be more persistent in the narrow channel limit while with decreasing $R_{\rm in}$ the motion becomes more erratic (see Fig.~S6 for persistence time data and Fig.~S7 for the distribution of the linear velocity magnitude ~\cite{SM}).
+The distribution of the center of mass angular velocity $P(\omega_c)$ shows characteristic peaks at nonzero $\omega_c$ (and its negative) at larger values of $R_{\rm in}$, while it is unimodal for $R_{\rm in}=5$ (Fig.~\ref{fig:dimension}(b)).
+The mean angular velocity also decreases with the inner radius (Fig.~\ref{fig:dimension}(c)), indicating that travelling phases become more transient as the effective dimension changes from one to two.